Rippleffect/device.js/README.md

 The second parameter to the `device.addOrientationChangeEvent` tells device.js to run the event listener immediately after adding it to the listener stack.
 If this is false then it will only be called when the orientation eventually changes.

+## Example

+You can set up the example to see device.js in action by doing the following:

+1. `git clone git@github.com:Rippleffect/device.js.git`
+2. `cd device.js`
+3. `bower install`
+4. Access the files via your web browser

+The example uses a simple demonstration of updating the page to display the current device size classification (using a custom set of media query rules) and the current orientation of the device too (which will be landscape mostly, unless viewing from a mobile device).